 On 28 September 48 BCE Pompey’s messengers came to Egypt.
 They had an audience with a ten-year-old Ptolemy XIII, for whom his guardians and advisers: Potheinus, Achillas and Theodotusreally ruled.
 They obtained assurance that their leader would be accepted in Egypt with appropriate honours.
 Pompey did not have to be afraid of anything, because it had been him who in the year 55 BCE had restored the throne of the pharaohs, the father of the present ruler – Ptolemy XII Auletes.
 In Egypt still stationed Roman legions consisting largely of Pompey’s former legionaries, still from the times of the fighting with Mithridates VI.
 Pompey was the guardian of the royal family appointed by the Senate.

 The situation, however, was not so simple.
-At that time in Egypt there was a civil war between supporters of the minor Ptolemy XIII, and supporters of his sister, then twenty-one-year-old Cleopatra.
+At that time in Egypt, there was a civil war between supporters of the minor Ptolemy XIII, and supporters of his sister, then twenty-one-year-old Cleopatra.
 The siblings were to rule together, according to the wishes of their father, who died in 51 BCE.
 However, a fight quickly took place between them.
 Cleopatra was banished from Egypt in April of 48 BCE, but quickly gathered an army in Syria and struck Egypt.
 Both armies met in the area of the Pelusium fortress, in the east of the country.
 However, the battle did not take place.
 Ptolemy’s supporters realized that supporting defeated Pompey in such conditions would result in Caesar’s immediate support for Cleopatra.
-Finally, the discussion about how to deal with Pompey, was interrupted by Theodotus saying “the dead do not bite”.
+Finally, the discussion about how to deal with Pompey was interrupted by Theodotus saying “the dead do not bite”.

 Meanwhile, Pompey managed to leave Thessaly and get to the island of Lesbos.
 He took his wife Cornelia and son Sextus from there.
 He then sailed along the shores of Asia Minor to Cyprus.
 Along the way, he collected his own soldiers who had survived and some of the slaves, of which he also created troops (numbering c.
 2 000 people).
 They sailed in the direction of Alexandria, from where they were directed to Pelusium.
 Then, Achillas went to Pompey’s ship on the small boat.
 Two former Pompey’s officers were with him – Septimius and Savius.
 Many of the Pompeians present on the ship advised Pompey to sail away, as the scorn he was experiencing with such modest welcome spoke for itself.
 Septimius, however, from the boat, greeted Pompey like an emperor, and then Achillas began to speak in Greek.
 He explained that the larger ships would not get through shoal the, but it was noticed that Egyptian soldiers were embarking nearby ships.
 Nevertheless, Pompey decided to get on the boat.
 Along with him, there were also two officers, the freedman Pompey named Philip and one slave.
 Pompey turned to his wife and son and said in Greek: “Whoever enters the tyrant’s house is his slave, even if he has come free.”
 There was silence on the boat, only Pompey tried to start a conversation with Septimius, but he did not reply, only nodded.
 As they approached the shore, Pompey rose and leaned over to Philip’s hand as he suddenly felt a strong stabbing punch.
-It was Septimius who had stabbed him with his sword, others had their swords drawn, Pompey fell bloodstained, and tried to cover his face with his toga.
+It was Septimius who had stabbed him with his sword, others had their swords drawn, and Pompey fell bloodstained, and tried to cover his face with his toga.

-Septimius carried the severed head of his former commander to the king Ptolemy.
+Septimius carried the severed head of his former commander to king Ptolemy.
 Then on 28 September, there was the thirteenth anniversary of Pompey’s second triumph in Rome.
-Pompey’s body laid on the beach until dusk, then his freedman Philip, washed it and wrapped it in his own tunic.
+Pompey’s body lay on the beach until dusk, then his freedman Philip, washed it and wrapped it in his own tunic.
 Then he arranged a small funeral pile and set fire to his master’s body.
 Then came an old man who had once served under the orders of Pompey in Spain.
 Only the two of them stood by the burning body of Pompey the Great, the Roman conqueror, the first Roman who had entered the Temple in Jerusalem, he was supposed to have slipped on its steps.
 He destroyed the kingdom of the Seleucids, existing for almost three centuries.
 He commanded the last and victorious battle against Spartacus, ending the uprising in Italy.
 Finally, he tamed pirates in the Mediterranean, who were its plague as they had been kidnapping free inhabitants of coastal lands and selling them into captivity, especially young women and children.
-Pompey put an end to that, and eventually, himself ended up like a villain
+Pompey put an end to that, and eventually, himself ended up as a villain.

 Pompey died on 28 September 48 BCE cut with the swords of his officers.
 People on the ship, seeing what was happening, quickly sailed away.